 Ap pendix C. General Tables of Units of Measurement

-1. Tables of Metric Units of Measurement
+1. Tables of Metric Units of Measurement C-3

 Units of Length

 Units of Area

 Units of Liquid Volume

 Units of Volume

-Units of Mass.
+Units of Mass

 2. Tables of U.S. Customary Units of Measurement C-4

 Units of Length

 Units of Area

 Units of Volume

 Gunter's or Surveyors Chain Units of Measurement

 Units of Liquid Volume

 Apothecaries Units of Liquid Volume

 Units of Dry Volume

 Avoirdupois Units of Mass

 Troy Units of Mass

 Apothecaries Units of Mass

-3. Notes on British Units of Measurement
+3. Notes on British Units of Measurement C-7

 4. Tables of Units of Measurement C-8

 Units of Length - International Measure

+Units of Length - Thickness Measurement

 Units of Length - Survey Measure

 Units of Area - International Measure

-Units of Area - Survey Measure9
+Units of Area - Survey Measure,

-Units of Volume

 Units of Capacity or Volume - Dry Volume Measure

 Units of Capacity or Volume - Liquid Volume Measure

 Units of Mass Not Less Than Avoirdupois Ounces

 Units of Mass Not Greater Than Pounds and Kilograms

+Units of Pressure

+Conversion Equations for Units of Temperature

-5. Tables of Equivalents C-14
+5. Tables of Equivalents C-19

 Units of Length

 Units of Area

 Units of Capacity or Volume

 Units of Mass